 I enjoy road trips up northeast to Cagayan valley even if it means being behind the wheel for long hours.
 The valley has a wealth of natural and breathtaking landscapes on and around its misty mountains to its dramatic coastlines and unspoiled white beaches.
-I have traveled there several times before but have been to only a very small part of it.
+I’ve traveled there several times before but have seen only a small part of it.

-I especially love the mornings, that’s why I leave Manila late in the evening knowing that by sunrise, I will be somewhere near Tuguegarao.
-There was one trip eight years ago with my buddy James when we stopped by the roadside to take in the early morning countryside scenery while we munched on our staple of salted pretzels.
+I love mornings on the road, that’s why I leave Manila late in the evening knowing that by sunrise, I will be somewhere near Tuguegarao.
+In one of my drives eight years ago with my buddy James, we stopped by the roadside to take in the scenery at sunrise while we munched on our staple of salted pretzels.

-Shortly after, we chanced upon local folk catching fish on a pond; the setting was almost surreal that we stayed for a while to watch and chat with them before we drove further north to the town of Sta.
+Shortly after, we chanced upon local folk catching fish on a pond; the setting was almost surreal that we stayed for a while to watch and chat with them before heading farther north to the town of Sta.
 Ana.

 Sta.
 Ana is in the northeastern-most tip of the Philippines.
-It was where we jumped-off to the remote Palaui Island, the farthest we’ve been to.
+It was where we jumped-off to the remote Palaui Island, the farthest we’ve been to that time.
 We wanted to see the abandoned Faro Cabo de Engano; a Spanish built lighthouse located in the extreme northeastern most point of the Island.